Skip to main content

 Ongoing Research

-Clinical Trials and intervention development
+Clinical Trials and Intervention Development

 OPTIMUM: Group-based mindfulness for patients with chronic low back pain in the primary care setting

-Illustration of human torso with spotlight on lower backDates of Study (Funder) :9/01/2020-03/31/2025 (NIH/NCCIH)
+Illustration of human torso with spotlight on lower backDates of Study (Funder): 9/01/2020-8/31/2025 (NIH/NCCIH)

 Description: OPTIMUM is a pragmatic randomized clinical trial comparing mindfulness delivered in an integrative medicine group visit with usual care for individuals attending primary care clinics.
 The three participating sites include Boston Medical Center, the University of Pittsburgh Medical Center, and UNC with Piedmont Health Services

-Principal Investigator: Natalia Morone (Boston Medical Center)
+Principal Investigator: Natalia Morone, MD (Boston Medical Center)

 Link to NIH: reporter.nih.gov/project-details/10239279